You (hopefully) know your marketing budget, but do you know your promotional products budget?

 Businesses order corporate apparel for the following reasons:

 Depending on the purpose, corporate apparel can be business-focused or lifestyle-focused.
 Business apparel is perfect for trade shows and employee uniforms.
 This style shows off the personality and professionalism of your company.
 Business apparel usually includes traditional styles of clothing, like collared shirts and jackets.

 Lifestyle apparel is one of the top branded apparel trends to watch for.
 Employees want casual clothing that fits into their lifestyles.
 T-shirts and hooded sweatshirts are both examples of everyday fashion.
 Giving employees lifestyle apparel is also great for your company because it shows off your name and logo each time your employee wears the item outside of the office.

 4. Employee Appreciation Gifts

 Where would your company be without great employees?
 Appreciation gifts and incentives can be for special occasions, holidays, or rewards.
 These are the gifts that will make your employees feel special.

 69% of employees would work harder if they felt their efforts were better appreciated.
 Don't let your employees' hard work go unrecognized.
 Gifts and incentives are an important part of your promo products budget because employees are an important part of your business.

 Planning your promotional products budget will give you the reassurance you need when you’re faced with a huge project.
-When you allocate your marketing budget for promo products, it's important to plan for these 4 types of items.
-By planning ahead, you'll be able to order the products you want, any time of the year.
+When you allocate your marketing budget for promo products, it's important to plan for these 6 types of items.
+By planning ahead, you’ll be able to ensure you invest in intentional and meaningful products that truly make a difference.